Tuesday, 2nd July, 2019

 I can also say that my eyesight cannot be that good.......... the Wesleyan chapel in Inner Hope was built in 1858, not 1838 as stated.

 With climate change being a concern I thought it would be interesting to look at local landscape and sea level changes since the earliest occupation of the area.

-The attached link will take you to a document researched by Colin Trenear Harvey, associate of the History Group, who grew up in the parish, and has an enduring love and interest in the history of the area.
+The article below was researched by Colin Trenear Harvey, associate of the History Group, who grew up in the parish, and has an enduring love and interest in the history of the area.